In this Guide

 The Amazon Basics chair will be an easy choice for people on a strict budget.
-It also makes sense for people who need a good chair, but don’t sit down long enough during the day to justify spending more than $100 on a seat.
+It also makes sense for people who need a good chair, but don’t sit down long enough during the day to justify spending a lot on a seat.

 We think it stands out from the budget competition with the basic ergonomic support and sturdy base design.
 On the downside, the cushioning isn’t super plush, and will wear down more quickly than other models.

 The Serta is a great compromise for people who want something a bit more cushioned and ergonomic without spending much more money.
 The high back and padded headrest make it a better choice for tall people, and the larger weight capacity makes it a better choice for bigger users.

 We also love the microfiber fabric, which is less utilitarian than the Amazon chair, and an affordable alternative to leathers.
 However, like the Amazon model, it’s not the most durable chair on the market.